JamesMitofsky/Journal-Buddy/README.md

-# 📝 Journal Metadata Formatter
+# 📝 Journal Buddy

-This app streamlines the process of digitizing the metadata associated with my journal entries into a Markdown based solution.
+Streamline the process of digitizing journal entries into Markdown.
+Then, once in this format, provide a way to analyze these entries together.
+Your data stays on your computer, so your reflections remain completely yours.

 ## 📚 Why I Built This App